 What is Polyurethane

-This versatile finish can be sprayed or brushed on virtually any wood surface with impressive results.
+It’s a versatile finish made of synthetic resin, which can be sprayed or brushed on virtually any wood surface with impressive results.
 It’s highly effective at resisting moisture penetration, it is very durable and easy to use.

-They’re water-based and they can be used indoors or outdoors.
+They’re water or oil-based and they can be used indoors or outdoors.
 Polyurethanes also provide some abrasion resistance and/or a protective topcoat that helps preserve the wood underneath.

 What is Varnish